j-river1/LandscapeCoffeeYield/README.md

 Normalized Difference Vegetation Index (NDVI): Bands 8 (NIR) and 4 (Red).

+I apologize for any confusion in my previous messages.
+It seems there might have been some misunderstanding.
+The "Reproject layer" tool is not available directly in the Processing Toolbox by default.
+Instead, you can use the "Reproject" tool from the main QGIS menu.
+Here's how you can access it:

+###  Create Buffers Around Points:
+Use the "Buffer" Tool:

+Go to the "Vector" menu.
+Select "Geoprocessing Tools" > "Buffer."
+Configure Buffer Parameters:

+In the Buffer dialog:
+Select your points layer as the "Input layer."
+Specify the buffer distance (e.g., 500 meters).
+Choose an appropriate buffer unit (e.g., meters or kilometers).
+Specify an output location and file name for the new buffer layer.
+Click "Run" to create the buffers.
+Adjust Buffer Settings (Optional):

+### Reprojecting Data to a Projected CRS:

+1. **Identify Current CRS:**
+   - Right-click on your layer in the Layers Panel.
+   - Select "Properties."
+   - Go to the "Source" tab to see the current CRS.

+2. **Access the "Reproject" Tool:**
+   - In the main QGIS menu, go to "Vector."
+   - Select "Data Management Tools" > "Reproject Layer."

+3. **Configure Reprojection Settings:**
+   - Select your layer as the "Input layer."
+   - Choose the target CRS that uses meters EPSG Code: EPSG:32618
+   - Specify an output location and file name for the reprojected layer geopackage.

+4. **Run the Tool:**
+   - Click "Run" to execute the tool.

+5. **Check the Result:**
+   - Once the tool completes, add the reprojected layer to your map and check its properties to ensure it now uses a projected CRS.

 ## Methods

 Once we have the data and area, we proceed with metrics for landscape.
 We are using the package in R landscapemetrics.